Cha-code/Libft/README.md

 # libft

-The aim of this project is to code a C library regrouping usual functions that we’ll be allowed to use in all our other projects at ecole 42 we are not allowed to use standard C library functions, we can use only functions we coded ourself.
+libft is the first project of common core of ecole 42.
+The aim of this project is to code a C library regrouping usual functions that we’ll be allowed to use in all our other projects at ecole 42, becuase we are not allowed to use standard C library functions, we can use only functions we coded ourself.
 So the longer term goal of this library is to grow with our own coded functions.

 # 🛠️ Usage